Amal97/Super-Princess/README.txt

 Clone repository:
 1. Open terminal/Git CMD
 2. Go to your desired working location
-3. Type "https://github.com/Amal97/Super-Princess-.git" and press Enter
+3. Type "git clone https://github.com/Amal97/Super-Princess-.git" and press Enter
 4. Enter your Username and Password if required

 Instructions on running the project: